 The Bible never encourages us to sin while simultaneously claiming God’s forgiveness.
 You can count on his forgiveness when you genuinely confess your sin, not when you harden your heart and disobey him.

-"We are living under grace.
-We serve a God of love.
-Don't be legalistic."
+“We are living under grace, and we serve a God of love.
+Don’t be legalistic.”

 Jude forcefully refuted this when he wrote that if you “change the grace of our God into a license for immorality,” you “deny Jesus Christ our only Sovereign and Lord” (Jude 1:4).
 Paul also denounced this argument when he wrote:

 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We died to sin; how can we live in it any longer?
 (Romans 6:1-2)

 When you divorce for non-scriptural reasons, you are actively rebelling against God.
 Study Hosea 7:13-14, 8:2-3, 9:4 and Amos 5:21 for warnings to those who claim to seek God but choose to sin at the same time.